Leinvedan/covid-19-rust-form/README.md

 # Running the project

 ## **BEFORE RUNNING THE PROJECT**
-This project the Google ReCaptcha V3 script to avoid bots.
-For the Client-API integration to work, you need to get yours domain keys [HERE](http://www.google.com/recaptcha/admin) and set:
+This project uses Google reCaptcha v3.
+Before running the project, you need to get your domain keys [HERE](http://www.google.com/recaptcha/admin) and set them:

  1. `.env` file -> Secret Key